 Many different types of buildings have overhangs, and the criteria in ASCE 7 on how to calculate wind pressures is cumbersome, to say the least.
 Depending upon whether the overhang has a soffit or not determines when the building internal pressure must be taken into account.
 Fortunately, MecaWind makes this process easy since it’s all handled automatically once the overhang is modelled.

 Parapets are very common in buildings, and the criteria in ASCE 7 on how to calculate wind pressures on parapets is anything but simple.
-Fortunately, MecaWind makes the process of calculating wind loads on Parapets relatively simple.
-Enter the dimensions and porosity of the parapet, and then the pressures on all surfaces are clearly displayed in the output.
+Fortunately, MecaWind makes the process of calculating wind loads on parapets relatively simple.
+Enter the dimensions and porosity of the parapet, and then the wind pressure calculator will clearly display the results on all surfaces in the analysis output.

 Main Wind Force Resisting System (MWFRS):